smolegz/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`

+Examples:
+* `add n/Taylor Sheesh p/98765432 e/taytay@taylor.com a/Rhode Island`
+* `add n/Ariana Grenade t/friend e/Arianator@ari.com a/Washington D.C. p/88883333 t/EternalSunshine`

 > [!TIP]
 >
 > * A person can have any number of tags **(including 0)**.
 >
 > * There are no character limit restrictions for each input.
 > * However, it is advisable to keep each field under **100 characters** to ensure compatibility with your device's resolution.

 > [!IMPORTANT]
 >
 > * Phone numbers should only contain numbers **(min 3 numbers)**.
 >
-> * LookMeUp only supports **alphanumeric characters** for name, address, email and tag inputs
+> * LookMeUp only supports **alphanumeric characters** for name, email and tag inputs
->   (with email accepting a single `@`).
+>   * (with email accepting a single `@`).

 > [!NOTE]
 >
-> **Why are there alphanumeric restrictions on the Address, Email and Tag inputs, and how does it help YOU?**
+> **Why are there alphanumeric restrictions on the Email and Tag inputs, and how does it help YOU?**
 >
 > All NUS student emails are restricted to alphanumeric characters as with both the default NUSNET email
 > and the FriendlyMail guidelines.
 This restriction ensures additional safety that the email entered is an NUS student
 > email, catching any accidental typos of non-alphanumeric characters.
 >
-> Similarly, all addresses and tags (in the context of classifying by interest groups, committees etc.) are
+> Similarly, tags (in the context of classifying by interest groups, committees etc.) are
 > expected to be alphanumeric, thus serves as another safety net.

-Examples:
-* `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
-* `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/criminal`
+>

-> [!NOTE]
+> [!WARNING]
 > * Do be careful when you are adding a new contact, as extra spacing could lead to a similar or identical name being recognized as a new, unique name. e.g. John Doe is not the same as JohnDoe
 > * Similarly, names are also case-sensitive, so do be careful when entering your contact's name as well.